CatarinaFjallbark/todo/README.md

 * Sort checked last

 ## Tests
 Some basic tests of the routes are implemented with vitest.
-Before each test the data is reset and then three diffent todos are added.
+Before each test the data is reset and then three different todos are added.
 Of course a more complete set of tests should be added for the application to be production ready.
-I have not implemented any unit och component test for this assignment but that can also be done for a real application.
+I have not implemented any unit and component test for this assignment but that can also be done for a real application.

 ## Documentation
 /docs will show the API documentation in Swagger.